Quia Sum, Cogito: Chapter 1

 I’ll let her sleep in.
 She doesn’t need to work today and we were up late.

 As a reflex, I mentally reach out and start the teaKettle in the kitchen; Tess prepped it last night.
-Due to the micro-muscular technology, I don’t have to think about turning it on from the other room in the same way I don’t have to think about shifting out of bed to start the morning ritual.
-I have to remind myself that the seemingly natural technologic interconnectedness the BioWear offers is a subconscious manipulation; tricking me into thinking the theft of my body’s inherent energy is an acceptable payoff.
-The accepted narrative is that the various methods of wind and solar collection embedded into private and public construction are insufficient for the strain on the power grid, I can’t avoid wondering if that justification was an excuse for the current lethargic populace.
+Due to the micro-muscular technology, I don’t have to think about turning it on in the same way I don’t have to think about shifting out of bed to start the morning ritual.
+As I hear the water start to pour in the other room, I have to remind myself that the seemingly natural technologic interconnectedness the BioWear offers is a subconscious manipulation; tricking me into thinking the theft of my body’s inherent energy is an acceptable payoff.
+The pushed narrative is that the various methods of wind and solar collection embedded into private and public construction are insufficient for the strain on the power grid, I can’t avoid wondering if that justification was an excuse for the current lethargic populace.

 Shower, shit, shave.
 Of course, relieving myself always comes first.
 Why would anyone take a shower BEFORE hand?
 Well I’m sure some of the Squatters do (if they bathe at all), but no civil person would.

-Shower is easily my favorite part of the day.
-I can no longer extend my consciousness to the other contraptions, but for 5 minutes I’m free to be completely organic.
+Showering is easily my favorite part of the day.
+It is a relief from the subcounsious networking that plagues me every other moment.
+Having the knowledge that I can extend my consciousness to the other contraptions and media is an invalidation of my natural individuality, but for 5 minutes I’m free to be completely sovereign and organic.
 The release of being constantly drained of energy excites every cell.
 The moment I detach the bracer, the world seems a bit more vibrant.
 It’s likely the unencumbered “electromagnetic biologic circuitry” (or however they describe it) returning to my organs.
-Even the steam of the shower and the water hitting my skin seems more real.
+Even the steam of the shower and the water hitting my skin seems transcendental.

 *beep, beep, be-*

 Shit.
 Almost made it.
 I listen.
 Tess stirs slightly.
 God damned technology.
 Constant irritation.
 I close my eyes as I feel the static of the room, all the small shimmers of reality that we could take for granted drain from my senses.
 It’s my daily moment of zen in which I embrace the misery of the next 24 hours that will go unnoticed.
-Opening my eyes, the world looks a bit more deluded and I feel the exhaustion compared to only a moment ago.
+Opening my eyes, the world looks a bit more deluded and I feel the exhaustion compared with how it was moments ago.

 Wiping the mirror off, I see the olive tone face looking back.
 I see the stern eyes that used to belong to my grandma and the rounded cheeks belonged to my mom.
 More than anything is the brow and nose that come from my father that I look at in pride.
 Even the strong jawline of my uncle pales compared to the nose.
 The asymmetry of the face is offset slightly by three moles scattered on the left side.
 After shaving, I amplify those just slightly in order to show my support to the party.
 Not enough to draw attention, but to ensure those that are looking for it can see.